microsoft/pxt-arcade/docs/skillmap/shark/shark1a.md

 **🎮 Take a look at the game window to see how everything works 🎮**

-You should have a shark that moves around with the arrow keys and enemies that spawn in front of the shark and up toward the top of the screen.
+You should have a shark that moves around with the arrow keys and enemies that spawn in front of the shark and up at the very top of the screen.